 Incredible India (www.incredibleindia.org) Official India tourism site.

-Lonely Planet (www.lonelyplanet.com/india) Destination information, hotel bookings, traveller forum and more.
+Lonely Planet (www.lonelyplanet.com/india) Destination information, the Thorn Tree travel forum and more.

 Rediff News (www.rediff.com/news) Portal for India-wide news.